score-json/json/TSF/trustable/no-json-faults/NJF-08.5.md

           name: "accept;exponents;U+0436"
           path: "TSF/tests/unit-numbers.cpp"
 score:
-    Jonas-Kirchhoff: 0.8
+    Jonas-Kirchhoff: 0.9
 ---

-The service does not accept cyrillic e u0415, u0436, nor exp.
+The service does not accept u0415 and u0436 (cyrillic e and E) as exponent signs in numbers with exponent.